ilyasergey/YSC2229/_sources/setup.rst.txt

   make
   bin/demo

-After a few seconds (longer on Mac OS X), you should get a window with a funny face.
+After a few seconds (longer on macOS), you should get a window with a funny face.
 Feel free to play with it and close when done.
 You can also browse the sources of the project with Emacs.

 .. image:: ../resources/howto/face.png
    :width: 820px